kent10000/Kahooty/README.md

 # Kahooty
-My Kahoot Bot To Always Win inspired by a monkey
+My Kahoot Bot To Always Win.
+Inspired by a monkey